 Individual sport wordmarks

 A wordmark variation has been created for each NCAA Division I sport the Retrievers participate in.
 In addition to the sports wordmarks, variants have been created for each Athletics Department.
-If you need a sport or department wordmark, please contact Creative Services.
+If you need a sport or department wordmark, please contact Brand and Creative Strategy.

 Arched UMBC logo

-The Creative Services department is always available to offer a professional opinion if there is some question about which variation should be used for a particular project.
+Brand and Creative Strategy is always available to offer a professional opinion if there is some question about which variation should be used for a particular project.

 Sizing the logo(s)